 PhD Research.
-In Cambridge, he used stochastic context free grammars (SCFGs) to find patterns in genomes; the computational problem is that some important regulatory patterns are palindromes, which are difficult to detect with conventional machine learning or statistical tools.
-Palindromes are longer range, possibly knotted, correlations among elements within strings, genomes, or ledgers.
+In Cambridge, he used stochastic context free grammars (SCFGs) to find patterns in genomes; the computational problem is that some biological regulatory patterns are palindromes, which are difficult to detect with conventional machine learning or statistical tools.
+Palindromes are longer range, possibly knotted, correlations among elements within strings (such as genomes).
 The human brain can pick out the palindrome in 1111234111114321111 (1234<->4321), but it’s not so easy to do that with a conventional computer, especially with degenerate/noisy palindromes.
-Jan then used SCFGs to find signals in the yeast genome that may regulate translational recoding, a process in which one strand of RNA can encode two different proteins.
+Jan used SCFGs to find signals in the yeast genome that may regulate translational recoding, a process in which one strand of RNA can encode two different proteins.

 Jan is a Searle Scholar, a Sloan Research Fellow, a Hellman Fellow, and the recipient of the 2007 Mohr Davidow Ventures Innovator’s Award.
 Basic research in his lab is funded by federal agencies such as the NCI, NIGMS, NSF, and the DOE.
-Jan teaches the "Engineering Living Matter" (BioE80) course with Drew Endy and teaches the module on AI/Machine Learning in BioE301C.
+Jan teaches the "Engineering Living Matter" (BioE80) course with Drew Endy, the module on AI/Machine Learning in BioE301C, and a crypto/blockchain class (BioE60 - Beyond Bitcoin: Applications of Distributed Trust).
 Jan's full publication list is at Google Scholar and his personal blog is here.

 005 Shriram Center